ardhiraka/FSDS_Guidelines/p0/w2/d1pm.md

 In line 4, you pass the query to cursor.execute().

-Now you can create your users table using this function:
+Now you can execute any queries, for example to create your users table in MySQL database like this:

 ```py
 create_users_table = """